ITcracy/site/content/about/automation.md

 **Note:** This is an optional step and we suggest writing your process as it helps in better understanding of your own process.

-### 3. Connect With US
+### 3. Connect with us
-**If your process cannot be automated we don't ask for money.**
+**If your process cannot be automated, you wont be charged**

+> Explain us the process, along with supporting documents if any.

+> We will check the feasibility and if it is possible to automate it, we will give you the approximate cost and time required to complete the task.

+> We will provide alternate options if the task is not suitable for automation.

 > Irrespective of whether you follow the first 2 steps you can always contact us.

-> If you are `unsure` whether your process/s os task/s can be automated then `contact us` and we will `help you identify` and if possible automate.
+> If you are `unsure` whether your process/s os task/s can be automated then `contact us` and we will `help you identify` and if possible automate it.

-**Note:** We don't chanrge if after anayizing your process we find that it cannot be automated.
+**Note:** We don't charge if after anayizing your process we find that it cannot be automated.
 So feel free to connect with us.